Epicminer256/batshell/README.md

 # batShell

-batShell is a fully customizable way to use the command prompt to fit your needs. batShell lets you easy make programs and themes to fit your needs.
-This can vary from custom command making, to custom themes, or even automating server managment.
-Using the built in "app" command, you can make custom commands and even a help page with it.
-Customizable themes make for a better experience overall.
+batShell is cmd but with custom easy to make commands and is fully customizable to suite your needs.
+You can use this to manage and launch servers, launch steam games, launch any app, make the command line look better, or even just for conviently using the command line.
+There will be some updates to make batShell exactly like cmd.

-Want batShell in the Start Menu?
-Here is how you kinda half-way install batShell
+If you want to use batshell instead of cmd, here is how you kinda half-way install batShell

-Right click shell.bat and goto "Send To" and find the option "Send it to "Desktop (create link)".
-Now navigate to your deskop and rename the shortcut to batShell.
-Now copy the newly created link and goto "%appdata%\Microsoft\Windows\Start Menu\Programs".
-Just paste it in te folder and...
+1.)
+Make sure you have batShell somewhere else besides your downloads folder (it is reccomended to put batShell in its own folder in your documents folder)

+2.)
+Right click shell.bat and goto "Send To"

+3.)
+Send it to "Desktop (create link)"

+4.)
+Navigate to your deskop and rename it to batShell

+5.)
+Copy the newly created link and goto "%appdata%\Microsoft\Windows\Start Menu\Programs"

+6.)
+Paste it in te folder and...
 Done! it should pop up in your start menu.
-If it isnt there you might need to relogin.
-If you want a icon on this file you can right click the shortcut and click "Properties" and click "Change Icons" to change the icon on the start menu
+If it isnt there you might need to relogin

+You can right click the shortcut and click "Properties" and click "Change Icons" to change the icon on the start menu